ndecavel/HR-analytics/README.md

 5. **Why did I use a QuantileTransformer on my numerical data?**
-    - "Many machine learning algorithms prefer or perform better when numerical variables have a Gaussian or standard probability distribution." (https://machinelearningmastery.com/quantile-transforms-for-machine-learning/).
+    - ["Many machine learning algorithms prefer or perform better when numerical variables have a Gaussian or standard probability distribution."](https://machinelearningmastery.com/quantile-transforms-for-machine-learning/).
 In particular, I included a LogisticRegression model in my RandomizedSearchCV which assumes that the data is normalized.

 6. **Why did I use cross_val_score?**